 4. Historical Attractions

 We’ve mentioned various connections to history already, but Connecticut is home to many more fantastic links to the past.
 If you enjoy the circus (or you caught the recent film The Greatest Showman, you’ll definitely need to visit the P.T.
 Barnum Museum in Bridgeport.
 If you’re a fan of American literary history, you can’t miss the Mark Twain House and Museum and the Harriet Beecher Stowe Center in Hartford (the two were actually neighbors, more or less!).
 The list goes on and includes famous places of residence, sites related to major events in American history, and more museums and galleries.
 To some extent, your personal preferences should dictate which of Connecticut’s historical attractions you end up visiting.
-Just be sure to consider history in general though, because it’s ultimately one of the most charming things about the state.
+Just be sure to consider history in general though, because it’s ultimately one of the most charming things to do in Connecticut

 5. Spooky Experiences